taylorsilva/posts/concourse-opa/README.md

 `user` | Only for HTTP API actions
-`team` | Only for HTTP API actions where the team name is in the URL path `pipeline` | Only for HTTP API actions where pipeline name is in the URL path `data` | An arbitrary map.
-Not present on HTTP API actions.
-Currently only present for `UseImage` action.
+`team` | Only for HTTP API actions where the team name is in the URL path `pipeline` | Only for HTTP API actions where pipeline name is in the URL path `data` | A map.
+For API actions the request body is passed in here.

 Now that we know what fields we have access to we can start writing some rules!